fghjhuang/LiteHA_Protocal/README.md

 * IOS SDK with UDP function for cloud&local gateway
 * Golang SDK with websocket for gateway&udp for apps
 * C SDK with websocket for gateway used

+With this SDKs and protocal, anyone can focus more on their logic with their own system.